-Whim, the all-in-one mobility app for ride sharing, public transit, and rentals is coming to the US
+Whim, the all-in-one mobility app for ridesharing, public transit and rentals is coming to the US

-MaaS Global, the company behind the all-in-one mobility app Whim, which offers a subscription service for public transportation, ride-sharing, bike rentals, scooter rentals, taxis, or car rentals will be making its U.S. debut later this year.
+MaaS Global, the company behind the all-in-one mobility app Whim, which offers a subscription service for public transportation, ridesharing, bike rentals, scooter rentals, taxis or car rentals, will be making its U.S. debut later this year.

-The company will choose its American launch city from Austin, Boston, Chicago, Dallas, and Miami, according to Sampo Hietanan, the company’s chief executive.
+The company will choose its American launch city from Austin, Boston, Chicago, Dallas and Miami, according to Sampo Hietanen, the company’s chief executive.

-“Cars take 70 percent of the market and it’s used 4 percent of the time so you’re paying for the optional capacity,” says Hietanan.
+“Cars take 70 percent of the market and it’s used 4 percent of the time so you’re paying for the optional capacity,” says Hietanen.
 Using Whim, which, at the high end costs about as much as a car in Europe, users can get all of the optionality without paying for the unused capacity.
-It should ideally reduce transportation costs and cut down on emissions, if Hietanan’s claims are accurate.
+It should ideally reduce transportation costs and cut down on emissions, if Hietanen’s claims are accurate.

 The Helsinki-based company uses APIs to connect with the back end of a number of service providers.
-For car rentals, it’s working with businesses like Hertz, Enterprise, and EuropeCar; for ride share, the company has linked with Gett and local European taxi companies, according to Hietanan.
+For car rentals, it’s working with businesses like Hertz, Enterprise and EuropeCar; for ridesharing, the company has linked with Gett and local European taxi companies, according to Hietanen.

 Users have already booked 3 million trips through the company’s app since its launch and the company is continuing to expand not just in North America, but in Asia as well.
 There are plans in the works for the company to launch operations in Singapore.